spawnlabs/dhcp/README.md

 Requirements
 ============
+Tested with:
-Tested with Ubuntu 10.04 and Chef 0.10.
+Ubuntu 10.04 and Chef 0.10
+Ubuntu 12.04 and Chef 0.11

 Limitations
 ===========
-Pools, failovers, classes and subclasses are not yet supported.
+Classes and subclasses are not yet supported.

 Recipes
 =======